abdulxs/DevOps-Projects/Project 8 - Automate AWS Infrastructure with Terraform/setup.md

 cat /var/log/cloud-init-log
 ```
-tI observed some errors with a snippet below, it appears there is a connection issue preventing the script in the user data from running successfully.
-Due to this, it is unable to connect to the blahblah address and by extension install apache on this instance
+I observed some errors with a snippet below, it appears there is a connection issue preventing the script in the user data from running successfully.
+Due to this, it is unable to connect to security.ubuntu.com:80 and by extension install apache on this instance.
 This is also why we are unable to connect to the server via port 80 or 443

 ```